boltex/leointeg/README.md

 ## Intended Features

 - Support for multiple simultaneous opened Leo files.
-- Support multiple connections to the leoBridge server, allowing multi-user live edition of the same Leo file.
+- Support multiple connections to the leoBridge server.
 - Syntax-highlighting for body panes that matches Leo's syntax-highlighting.
-- Finding and 'go-to' specific line(s) from derived files in outline nodes (For error lookup, breakpoints, etc.)
-- Optionally display line numbers in relation to derived files instead of the standard editor line numbering when applicable.
+- Display line numbers in relation to derived files, along with 'go-to' specific line functionality for error lookups and breakpoints.

 ## How it works